GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/user_manual/parameter_documentation/features/oceanic_plate.md

 ## Topography
 Topography models enable adding topographical features to the original composition.
 These serve the need when you want a predefined topography for your geodynamic or landscape evolution model runs.
-Likewise other models, depth in meters to which the composition of this feature is present can be given as `min depth` and `max depth`.
+The depth in meters to which the composition of this feature is present can be given as `min depth` and `max depth`.
 The following `topography models` are supported:

 * **Uniform**: A user-defined constant `topography` in meters is added to the composition.